-General and administrative expenses ("G&A") of \$9.7 for the second quarter and \$17.3 for the Period, respectively.
-G&A was higher than the comparable prior year period by \$3.0, primarily as a result of additional overhead expenses to support the additional revenue generated and major corporate initiatives.
+General and administrative expenses (G&A) of \$9.3 for the Period were higher than the comparable prior year period by \$1.7.
+The higher G&A is primarily attributed to OPMC and the reclassification of certain expenses in the current Period from rental operations into G&A.